Directions: How to get here

 The ferry schedule is at http://www.nyc.gov/html/dot/downloads/pdf/siferrysched07.pdf, or call the City of New York, within New York City call 311, or outside New York City call +1-212-639-9675.

-In general the ferry runs twice an hour, on the hour and the half hour; in rush hours more often; late nights and weekend evenings once an hour on the half hour.
+In general the ferry runs twice an hour, on the hour and the half hour; in rush hours more often; late nights once an hour on the half hour.

 The ferry crossing takes about 20 minutes.
 Admire the view.